dotnet/docs/docs/core/porting/project-structure.md

 [**Source Code**][example-csproj-code]

 Changes to note are:
-* Replacement of `packages.config` and `*.csproj` with new .NET Core `*.csproj`
+* Replacement of `packages.config` and `*.csproj` with new [.NET Core `*.csproj`][example-csproj-netcore].
+NuGet packages are specified with `<PackageReference> ItemGroup`.
-* Changes in the [Car's project.json][example-csproj-projectjson] and its [test project][example-csproj-projectjson-test] to support building for the existing .NET Framework as well as others

 ## Keep Existing Projects and Create a .NET Core Project

 If there are existing projects that target older frameworks, you may want to leave these projects untouched and use a .NET Core project to target future frameworks.

-![.NET Core project with existing PCL in different folder][example-csproj-different-folder]
+![.NET Core project with existing project in different folder][example-csproj-different-folder]

 [**Source Code**][example-csproj-different-code]

 Changes to note are:
 * The .NET Core and existing projects are kept in separate folders.
-    * This avoids the package restore issue that was mentioned above due to multiple project.json/package.config files being in the same folder.
-    * Keeping projects in separate folders avoids forcing you to have Visual Studio 2015 (due to project.json).
+    * Keeping projects in separate folders avoids forcing you to have Visual Studio 2017.
 You can create a separate solution that only opens the old projects.

 ## See Also

-Please see [.NET Core porting documentation][porting-doc] for more guidance on moving to project.json and csproj.
+Please see [.NET Core porting documentation][porting-doc] for more guidance on migrating to .NET Core.

 [porting-doc]: index.md
 [example-initial-project]: media/project-structure/project.png "Existing project"